LIONant-depot/MECSV2/README.md

 # Features
-The main concept of this ECS is to leverage all the features of the hardware to the maximum, and to provide a unify system for both CPU and GPU.
+The main concept of MECS is to leverage all the features of the hardware to the maximum, and to provide a unify system for both CPU and GPU.

 * **MIT license**.
 Not need to worry is all yours.
 * **Lockless architecture**.
 Utilizes all the hardware threads, and remains completely safe for the end user.